andres-erbsen/dename-writeup/dename.md

 Performance
 -----------

-A laptop with a `Core 2 Duo L9400` cpu and a `Corsair Force GT` SSD drive can handle 100 profile changes per second while acting as two servers simultaneously.
-This number may not seem high when compared to non-cryptographic databases, but 250 million profile changes per month is unlikely to become a limiting factor in any realistic deployment scenario.

-To achieve optimal security, it is important that the servers are as independent as possible: operated by different parties, running different software and distributed geographically.
-To see how the last objective impacts performance, we ran 7 `AWS i2.2xlarge` in 7 different datacenters on 4 continents and measured the profile modification throughput.
+We ran our `dename` prototype on 7 AWS `i2.2xlarge` instances in 7 different datacenters on 4 continents and measured the profile modification throughput.
 As expected, performing multiple changes during the same consensus round keeps the consensus protocol out of the critical path and adding more servers results in minimal performance degradation.
 The results can be seen in Figure \ref{awsResults}.

 \begin{figure}[htb]
 FAKE DATA\newline